ADAQ-SYM: Automated Symmetry Analysis of Defect Orbitals: Introduction

 This paper presents a quantitative symmetry analysis method for defect orbitals in solid host materials simulated with a plane wave basis set and the selection rules of optical transitions between defect orbitals.

 We introduce ADAQ-SYM, a Python implementation of this method.
-The code is fast and automated, requiring little user input, making it applicable as an analysis tool for high-throughput simulations of defects.
+The tool is fast and automated, requiring little user input, making it applicable as an analysis tool for simulations of defects, also with applicability for high-throughput screening of defects.
 Section~\ref{sec:theory} presents an introduction to the group theory, specifically applied to defects.
-Section~\ref{sec:method} describes the ADAQ-SYM algorithm that performs the symmetry analysis, and Appendix~\ref{sec:imp} deals with how the code is constructed and what approximations are used.
+Section~\ref{sec:method} describes the ADAQ-SYM algorithm that performs the symmetry analysis, and Appendix~\ref{sec:imp} deals with how the software is constructed and what approximations are used.
 Computational details of the simulations in this paper are described in Section \ref{sec:comp details}.
 Section~\ref{sec:results} presents the results from symmetry analyses of several known defects; nitrogen vacancy (NV) center and silicon vacancy (SiV) center in diamond and the silicon vacancy ($\mathrm{{V_{Si}}}$) and several divacancy ($\mathrm{V_{Si}V_C}$) configurations in 4H-SiC.
-Section \ref{sec:discussion} discusses these results and Appendix~\ref{sec:best practices} presents the recommended best practices when using the software.
+Section \ref{sec:discussion} discusses these results and Appendix~\ref{sec:best practices} presents troubleshooting advice when using the tool.